FAQs

 What is a CSA?

 A CSA (community supported agriculture) is a relationship between a farmer and customer.
 A customer commits to purchasing a set number of items each month, and the farmer has it packed and ready for them to pick up on a set schedule.
 Our CSA operates in 2 six-month rotations, corresponding with the winter and summer market seasons (November-April and May-October, respectively).
 We have three bundle options from which to choose, or you can customize your own bundle.
 This method of shopping saves time, money, and takes the guess-work out of what to cook each month.
-Learn more about our CSA program on our CSA page.
+Sign-up deadlines are October 15th for the November-April season and April 15th for the May-October season.

 Can I come to the farm?